UV-C disinfection of water

 • the rays produced by the lamps reach the pathogenic microorganisms that pass by.
 These UV lamps contained in a reactor are usually made of stainless steel.

-• They are exposed to a lethal dose of UVC light that attacks the DNA, thus eliminating the ability of the microorganism to reproduce.
+• They are then exposed to a lethal dose of UVC light that attacks the DNA, eliminating the microorganism’s ability to reproduce.

 • Thanks to this process, it cannot replicate itself or infect other organisms with which it comes into contact.